 Undoubtedly, the video stands out everywhere.
 Whether it’s on Facebook Live, Instagram Live, Snapchat, or other social media channels, you can notice that many people are engaged with it.
 Social media platforms have added video features that make them more useful not only for personal use but for business strategy as well.

-So now, let’s talk about the changes in video techniques and how you can use it to get clients.
+So now, let’s talk about the changes in video techniques and how you can use them to get clients.
 Using my experience, I will share some expert tips on how to incorporate video strategy into your pitching process.

 You may be aware that some people (maybe including you) hate seeing themselves on a video or creating one.
 Personally, you can see me doing Facebook Live and of course, I make sure that I present myself a little more professional for clients who might watch me.